-Amtrak Cascades is a serivce of the states of Washington and Oregon.
+Amtrak Cascades is sponsored by the states of Washington and Oregon.

-Amtrak Cascades trains connect 18 cities along the I-5 corridor including Seattle, Portland, Vancouver, BC, and Eugene, Oregon.
-Skip traffic.
-Take the train.
+Amtrak Cascades trains connect cities along the I-5 corridor and points north, including Vancouver, BC, Seattle, Portland, and Eugene, Oregon.

-- Four daily round trips between Portland and Seattle
+- Four daily round trips between Seattle and Portland; eight trains

-- Two daily round trips between Seattle and Vancouver, British Columbia
+- Two daily round trips between Seattle and Vancouver, BC, Canada; four trains

-- Two daily round trips between Eugene and Portland
+- Two daily round trips between Portland and Eugene; four trains

-- Work is underway on $800 million in rail improvements resulting in faster, more reliable Amtrak Cascades service.
+- Work is completed on $800 million in rail improvements resulting in faster, more reliable Amtrak Cascades service.

 Amtrak Cascades is funded primarily by ticket revenues, with the balance of operating costs paid for the states of Washington and Oregon.
 For questions and comments regarding Washington and Oregon's involvement in intercity passenger rail and Amtrak Cascades, please contact WSDOT or ODOT.